-- The supporting female characters are not offensive, but neither are they inspiring: Prairie’s mother, Nancy (Alice Krige) is a classic “nagging wife” who constantly gets in the way of Prairie’s mission, and while the teacher Betty (Phyllis Smith) is a great character with inner strength, she is portrayed as a bit pathetic, playing on her traits as an older, overweight, and single woman.
-Meanwhile the third supporting female is actually a transgender boy, so if you tally the supporting cast members that aid Prairie in her mission, we see just 3 females to 6 males.
+The supporting female characters are not offensive, but neither are they inspiring: Prairie’s mother, Nancy (Alice Krige) is a classic “nagging wife” who constantly gets in the way of Prairie’s mission, and while the teacher Betty (Phyllis Smith) is a great character with inner strength, she is portrayed as a bit pathetic, playing on her traits as an older, overweight, and single woman.

-One of the primary support characters, Buck, is a transgender boy played by real-life transgender actor/activist Ian Alexander.
-To the creators’ credit, they wanted to cast a transgender person of color from the beginning.
+One of the primary support characters, Buck, is transgender played by real-life trans actor/activist Ian Alexander.
+To the creators’ credit, they wanted to cast a trans person of color from the beginning.
 In an interview with Vulture, Alexander says, “The casting call was so specific.
-It said ‘14-year-old Asian-American trans male to play 14-year-old Asian American trans male character.’”
+It said ‘14-year-old Asian American trans male to play 14-year-old Asian American trans male character.’”

-The OA goes beyond just writing a transgender character; Marling and Batmanglij shine a spotlight on a hidden subgroup within this group.
-While the transgender conversation in America is largely focused on white individuals (ie Chelsea Manning, Caitlyn Jenner, Chaz Bono) with a few strong black voices (ie Laverne Cox), it also skews heavily towards transgender women rather men.
-In Buck’s character, we get a refreshing insight into a young teenager with the unexplored perspective of a biracial, Asian-American transgender boy.
+The OA goes beyond just writing inclusively; Marling and Batmanglij shine a spotlight on a hidden subgroup within this group.
+While the transgender conversation in America is largely focused on white individuals (ie Chelsea Manning, Caitlyn Jenner, Chaz Bono) with a few strong Black voices (ie Laverne Cox), it also skews heavily towards trans women rather men.
+With Buck, we get a refreshing insight into what it’s like being a young teenager with his particular background.

 Mediaversity Grade: A- 4.50/5